moubi/flow-task/README.md

-# Todo board for touch
+# Todo board for mobile
 Simple todo board for your mobile browser.
 Written in **React** using [create-react-app](https://github.com/facebook/create-react-app).

 ## Support

-Though, it contains some nice ideas in terms of UI and interactions, the board was initially intended to serve personal goals and therefore developed and tested in _**latest iOS Safari**_.
+Though, it implements some nice ideas on UI and interactions, the board was initially intended to serve personal goals and therefore developed and tested in _**latest iOS Safari**_ (iPhone SE).

 ## Getting started

-Open your terminal and go to your projects folder
 ```
 git clone git@github.com:moubi/todo-board.git
 cd todo-board/